pawan-malhotra/blogs-converteasly/office/c99e99s70-how-to-convert-odf-formula-file-to-pdf-online-using-converteasly.md

 YAY! 🥳

-<button url='https://www.converteasly.com/uploads/odf-formula-to-pdf/126'>ODF Formula To PDF</button>
+<a class="btn" href='https://www.converteasly.com/uploads/odf-formula-to-pdf/126'>ODF Formula To PDF</a>

 ### UseCases Of ODF Formula (.odf) To PDF Convertor 🙇‍♀️